Sentosa Musical Fountain

-Sentosa Musical Fountain, also known as the Magical Fountain of Sentosa, or as the Musical Fountain by locals, was a former musical fountain water feature and entertainment venue made by Waltzing Waters on Sentosa Island in Singapore.
+The Sentosa Musical Fountain, also known as the Magical Fountain of Sentosa, or as the Musical Fountain by locals, was a former musical fountain water feature and entertainment venue made by Waltzing Waters on Sentosa Island in Singapore.
 It was located on a now-demolished portion of the Imbiah Lookout entertainment zone on the island.
 The Musical Fountain was officially opened on 11 June 1982, and ceased operations 25 years later on 26 March 2007, and was demolished that same year.
 The venue arena could accommodate more than 5000 people.
 It hosted five different shows through the 25 years it had been in operation, including the famous Magical Sentosa show which ran during the last 5 years of the fountain's operations.

 History

 Origins

 In the late 1960s, the Singapore government decided to develop of a plot of land on the then-named Pulau Blakang Mati (currently known as Sentosa Island) for entertainment purposes.
 After the Sentosa Development Corporation was incorporated, one of their major plans for the island was to build a musical fountain feature.
 The fountain would be located at the Northwest of the island, which would be known as Imbiah Bay, (later called Imbiah Lookout).